qzhuae/MarkdownNotes/HUMA1000B.md

 Ask all HKUST graduate to show you their transcript.

-Gather empirical evidence from
+Gather empirical evidence from environment.
+Convince with Reason and Evidence instead of Beliefs or Rumors.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjQ1OTIwOF19
+eyJoaXN0b3J5IjpbMTEwNzgzOTM0Ml19
 -->